 Why choose Northwestern Medicine for organ transplantation?

-The Northwestern Medicine Kovler Organ Transplantation Center is a leader in research, innovation and patient care in the Midwest.
+The Northwestern Medicine Organ Transplant Center is a leader in research, innovation and patient care in the Midwest.
 Our teams span the spectrum of basic science, translational and clinical research, and offer novel approaches to immunosuppression, including human clinical trials in immune tolerance, state-of-the-art genomic and proteomic immune monitoring, and health services and outcomes research.

 In addition, Northwestern Medicine: